terminatorul/ProjectConfig/README.md

 ```
 :ProjectConfig Name Path ProjectScript FileScript
-:ProjectconfigAdd 'Name', 'Path', 'ProjectScript', 'FileScript
+:ProjectconfigAdd 'Name', 'Path', 'ProjectScript', 'FileScript'
 ```

 Same as the `ProjectConfig#SetScript` function above.
-But since these are Vim commands, they are only available after the plugin has been loaded by Vim, that is they are not available yet in the `_vimrc` file.
+But since these are Vim commands, they are only available after the plugin has been loaded by Vim, that is they are not available yet in the `.vimrc` file.
 Arguments other the `Path` are optional, like they are for the function.

 ```
 :call ProjectConfig#FindLoad('Name')